 Walk through history

 The fascinating historical attractions that make up the Sonoma State Historic Park (363 3rd St. W., Sonoma, 707-938-9560) are mostly located on Sonoma Plaza.
-And the plaza itself it a lush, eight-acre park with duck ponds, picnic tables, and playgrounds, surrounded by a wide variety shops and restaurants.
+And the plaza itself is a lush, eight-acre park with duck ponds, picnic tables, and playgrounds, surrounded by a wide variety of shops and restaurants.

-Also part of the park is General Vallejo's Home (3rd Street West and West Spain Street, Sonoma, 707-938-9559), an 1850s Gothic-style house and grounds (photo above, at right) that is also known as Lachryma Montis.
+Also part of the park is General Vallejo's Home (Third Street West and West Spain Street, Sonoma, 707-938-9559), an 1850s Gothic-style house and grounds (see photo above) that is also known as Lachryma Montis.
 It’s slightly more than a half-mile walk (or a few minutes’ drive) from the plaza.